minio/minio/docs/bucket/notifications/README.md

 # Minio Bucket Notification Guide [![Slack](https://slack.minio.io/slack?type=svg)](https://slack.minio.io)

-Minio server supports Amazon S3 compatible bucket event notification for the following targets
+Changes in a bucket, such as object uploads and removal, can be monitored using bucket event notification mechanism and can be published to the following targets:

 | Notification Targets|
 |:---|